DUI Expungement in Georgia

 To have your record expunged means to essentially have certain convictions sealed and restricted for purposes that are not criminal justice-related — for example, a background check for a job application.
 This process is also known as “record restriction”.

-Unfortunately, record restriction does not allow for DUI convictions to be removed or restricted from your record.
+Unfortunately, in the state of Georgia a DUI conviction cannot be expunged from your record.
 This is because driving under the influence is considered a serious traffic violation, which means it is still ineligible for expungement under the new ‘Second Chance Law.’

 Although it can be difficult, you may be able to file for an appeal if you were recently convicted and attempt to have your record restricted if you win your appeal.